ArthurZey/arthurzey.github.io/_posts/2022-01-01-2021-retrospective.md

 ### Finding the House

 While visiting with the Cades in July, Melissa and I settled on four houses that I would see the day after I returned to Denver: one in Nederland, one in Evergreen, and two in Bailey.
 As it happened, that day was my birthday, and it's when I happened to look at the house I ultimately bought (for which Melissa actually found the listing).
-So within a few days, I was under contract for a house nestled in the mountains of Bailey, which is about an hour southwest of Denver on the 285 (about 20 minutes past Conifer, if you know that town).
+So within a few days, I was under contract for a house nestled in the mountains of Bailey (fun fact: at 9000 feet!), which is about an hour southwest of Denver on the 285 (about 20 minutes past Conifer, if you know that town).
 It really felt like a place where I could find the peace and quiet I so urgently needed.

 The views were...seductive: